Migrating to America

 Twelve year old indentured servant, tobacco planter

-Joseph Ferdinand Hayden's great, great uncle's father-in-law's great great grandfather
+Ferdinand Hayden's 6th great grandfather

 Charles Maynard came to Maryland in 1637 as an indentured servant to Cuthbert Fenwick.
 Fenwick was one of the original passengers on The Ark and the Dove.
 Maynard was twelve years old at the time of his arrival.
 When he completed his service in 1649, he was patented 100 acres of land on St. Clement’s Bay.